|World Cup 2014|

 He was an important player for both club and country.
 He was capped 121 times.
 He went to three European Championships and as many World Cups, including their victory at the 2014 FIFA World Cup.
 Schweinsteiger is the youth product of Bayern Munich.
 He won the 2013 Champions' league title with Bayern Munich.
 Late in his career, he played for Manchester United and Chicago Fire.

 CM: Lothar Matthaus

-Captaining the West German team in winning the WC in 1990.
+Lothar Matthaus was best remember for captaining the West German team in winning the World Cup in 1990.
 He was the European Player of the Year and the first ever World Player of the year in 1990.
 He played in five FIFA World Cups (1982, 1986, 1990, 1994, 1998), a record for an outfield player, and holds the record for the most World Cup matches played by a single player (25 games).
 He also won the Euro 1980 in Italy, and played in the 1984, 1988, and 2000 European Championships.

-A member of Bayern Munich's first team at the age of 17, Kroos won back-to-back Bundesliga titles and the 2012–13 Champions League.
+Toni Kroos became a member of Bayern Munich's first team at the age of 17, Kroos won back-to-back Bundesliga titles and the 2012–13 Champions League.
 After winning the World Cup in 2014, he joined Real Madrid .
-In Madrid, he won the two UEFA Champions League.
+In Madrid, he won the three UEFA Champions League titles.
 He was a key player for Germany since 2010.
+He played over 90 times for Germany.
 He won the World Cup in 2014 as one of Germany's star players.

 AM: Mesut Özil